 Supervision for Counsellors and for Practitioners in the Helping Professions

-I offer supervision to counsellors and practitioners in related professions (see below).
-As a counsellor myself, practising using psychodynamic and integrative approaches, I bring first hand knowledge of the counsellor-client relationship and can help supervisees understand what might be going on in their practice from a counsellor’s perspective.
+As a counsellor myself, practising using psychodynamic and integrative approaches, I bring first hand knowledge of the counsellor-client relationship, which helps supervisees understand what might be going on between their clients and themselves.
 The psychodynamic approach especially values what might be brought unconsciously into the supervisory relationship from the client relationship and how this manifests in emotions and bodily sensations, leading to some insight into what these might be telling us.

 “… focuses not only on the supervisee-client relationship but also on the supervisor-supervisee relationship as a parallel process …”